Visibility and impact: Measuring impact with altmetrics

 • Authors: Altmetric considers how often the author of each mention talks about scholarly articles; whether or not there's any bias towards a particular journal or publisher and who the audience is.
 For example, a doctor sharing a link with other doctors counts for far more than a journal account pushing the same link out automatically.http://www.altmetric.com/whatwedo.php

-Analysing Attention
+Analysing attention

-The doughnuts already appear in BRAD for every record containing a DOI in the system enabling researchers to track the attention generated by their research.
-The newly added module, Altmetric for Institutions enables researchers and administrators at all levels to analyse the data in a variety of ways.
+Logging in to Altmetric Explorerenables researchers and administrators at all levels to analyse the data in a variety of ways.
 For example, the data can be filtered by date, keyword, funder or publication; or aggregated to report on the work of a group or department.
 University-wide analysis is also possible by topic or research area using various publisher-defined categories.

 Although Altmetrics are often referred to as if they are a single class of indicator, they’re actually quite diverse and include: